Ryujoxys/CodeX-WorkSpace/README.md

 requirements.
 The interface is presented in Chinese.
 The application provides two main pages:

-* **User survey** – a small form where users can submit their name, e‑mail and answer a sample question.
+* **User survey** – a 30‑question form presented one question at a time with a progress bar.
+After answering all questions, users provide their contact information (name, e‑mail, WeChat and phone).
 * **Admin panel** – displays a table with all collected submissions.

 ## Running the server